Organizational Development and Knowledge Management

-Analyze your monitoring, evaluation and kowledge management systems and support you in optimizing your existing systems or establishing new ones.
+Analyze your monitoring, evaluation and kowledge management systems and support you in optimizing your existing systems.
 Thereby, you will receive the required data and information when you need them.

 Prepare strategic and operational documents regarding planning, monitoring, evaluation and knowledge management and related topics.
-They will help your staff and your partner organizations to be well informed about the latest organizational procedures which is part of quality management.
+They will help your staff and your partner organizations to remain well informed and is also part of quality management.

 Facilitate systematic learning from studies, reviews, evaluations and practical experiences.
 New staff members, more experienced ones as well as partner organizations will benefit from exchange.
 Existing ressources will be better used internally.

 Prepare an organizational analysis so that you have numbers, data, facts and the interpretation ready in order to take strategic and operational decisions easily.